VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 == Evaluation Table <table>
 What’s working
-- [ ] Sort button that allows one to hide or display specific columns of the table
+- [x] Sort button that allows one to hide or display specific columns of the table
-- [ ] Field view checkbox that change’s the table’s view from grouped to detailed
+- [x] Field view checkbox that change’s the table’s view from grouped to detailed
-- [ ] Table that details each exam, copy, page, field and syntax of an exam paper (field or grouped syntax depending on the view)
+- [x] Table that details each Exam, Paper, Page, field and syntax of an exam paper (field or grouped syntax depending on the view)
-- [ ] Interaction between table and preview that displays data according to a cell’s column
+- [x] Interaction between table and preview that displays data according to a cell’s column
+- [x] Basic interactions with the preview, such as zoom operations, previous page/next page operations within a single Paper, and different interactions with the fields based on their type.

 == Search Function within the Table
 === Searchbar